 Each year you will be asked to complete a short online Training Post Evaluation.
 In it, you are asked to evaluate the training post that you just completed.
-This includes the working conditions, and the training-related supports available to you in that post.
+This includes the working conditions and the training-related supports available to you in that post.

 The evaluation is completely anonymous.
 You are not asked for any identifying information such as your name, date of birth or RCPI ID number.
-Data will be aggregated and only used after 3 years.

-Your honest feedback is enormously important to us, as it helps RCPI identify any issues affecting the quality of training in specific posts or sites, so that we can take action and continue to drive improvements in training.
+Your honest feedback is enormously important to us, as it helps RCPI identify any issues affecting the quality of training in specific posts or sites so that we can take action and continue to drive improvements in training.

-Regulations Relating to Higher Specialist Training (HST)
+Regulations Relating to Higher Specialty Training (HST)